Rach-design1/Photography-for-beginners/README.md

 I then had to change my repository from Private to Public so I could deploy it.

 * In GitHub most-recent branch repository, navigate to Settings tab, choose pages tab (on the left)
-* From Source section, choose 'Deplo from a Branch' option.
+* From Source section, choose 'Deploy from a Branch' option.
 Ensure you choose 'most-recent' NOT main!
 Click Save.
 * Click root if not automatically selected
-* clicking the visist site button will take you to the site or clicking on the link (as the visit site button didn't come up for me as instructed)
+* clicking the visit site button will take you to the site or clicking on the link (as the visit site button didn't come up for me as instructed)
 * Any changes and adaptations to the 'most-recent' branch will take effect on the live website.